pixelprotest/ComfyUI-cozy-toolbelt/README.md

 then check the url above again and grab chat id from the response then store it in the .env file as `TELEGRAM_CHAT_ID`.

+NOTE you can put the .env file either in the root of the ComfyUI folder or in the root of this plugin folder e.g. `./custom_nodes/ComfyUI-cozy-toolbelt`

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.